niklasR/SF-FreePBX/README.md

 ## Configuration

 The webinterface has several options.
 Please note that all changes made in the webinterface take effect immediately and no "Apply Config" or saving is needed.

+To find out the AMI version, you can connect manually via telnet.
+Upon connecting, it'll tell you the version.
+In my tests I found Asterisk 1.8 to come with AMI version 1.1, and Asterisk 11 to come with AMI version 1.3.

 #### Active Extensions